In this video, we show you a clear direction for building the best sales pitch.

 The Best Salesperson Asks the Best Questions

-When most salespeople think about building a strong pitch, they think about what they are going to say to explain what they have to offer.
-But the more important thing to focus on is what questions are you going to ask the prospect.
+When most salespeople think about building a strong pitch, they think about what they will say to explain their offer.
+However, the more important thing to focus on is what questions you will ask the prospect.

 A good pitch should have probing questions as its foundation.
-These will also help you to keep the conversation focused more on the prospect than on you and will allow you to extract valuable information at the same time.
+These will also help you keep the conversation focused more on the prospect than on you and allow you to extract valuable information simultaneously.

 Prepare for Objections

-If you want to have a strong sales pitch, you should have prepared responses for objections that you can anticipate.
-Objections are guaranteed to come up, so if you can be prepared by having a plan for how to handle those, you will take one step closer to having the best sales pitch.
+If you want a strong sales pitch, you should have prepared responses to anticipate objections.
+Objections are guaranteed to come up, so if you can be prepared by having a plan for handling them, you will take one step closer to having the best sales pitch.